-Minor Comment 1-21 **QUESTIONS ABOUT PHOSPHATE **
+Minor Comment 1-21 DONE

 L124-135: Be more precise: How much ferriyhdrite and birnessite with how much sand, at what

 solid to solution ratio.
 What were Fe and Mn concentrations of final mixed sand.
 What amount

 of sand was reacted with phosphate containing solution.
 How much phosphate was sorbed to